developerspoint-org/developerspoint.github.io/_posts/2021-02-05-Array-Manipulation-part-1.md

 title: Array Manipulation Part-1
 subtitle: "Welcome to our 7th Blog in NumPy Series"
 description: >-
-  This Blog will present several examples of using NumPy array manipulation to access data and subarrays, and to split, reshape, and join the arrays.
+  This Blog will present several examples of using NumPy array manipulation of shaping of arrays, Transpose of  arrays and joining of arrays
 image: >-
   /assets/img/numpy-blog-7.jpg
 optimized_image: >-